 Cocaine provides rapid blood absorption, with peak times depending upon administration.
 Via the nasal application, 10-30 minutes is the estimated time it takes to achieve peak concentration.
 In cases of smoking or intravenous injection, this can happen within seconds to minutes.
 Once absorbed, cocaine crosses the blood-brain barrier and provides its stimulating effect.

 Upon being absorbed, Cocaine is distributed in the body, especially to target tissues such as the brain, heart, and liver.
-It becomes bound to plasma proteins with wide distribution in tissues.
+It becomes bound to plasma proteins with a wide distribution in tissues.
 The peak concentrations increase quickly and lead to its intense but short-lived euphoric effects.

 Cocaine is primarily metabolized by enzymes in the liver and blood plasma.
 The liver breaks it down into benzoylecgonine and ecgonine methyl ester, with benzoylecgonine being the most significant metabolite used in drug tests.
 Cocaine metabolism can vary based on factors like enzyme efficiency, dosage, and individual health.